lenin4ever/smtp_to_telegram/Readme.md

 Say you have a software which can send Email notifications via SMTP.
 You may use `smtp_to_telegram` as an SMTP server so the notification mail would be sent to the chosen Telegram chats.
+UPD: Modified from the original:
+1. emails are forwarded to TG depending on the mail to which the email was sent
+2. Added the ability to use TG chats with branches (message_thread_id)

 ## Getting started